LianisDevs/holbertonschool-low_level_programming/doubly_linked_lists/README.md

 * 6- returns the sum of all the data (n) of a doubly linked list

 * 7- inserts a new node at a given position

+* 8- deletes the node at index position of doubly linked list